webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant/README.md

    - Alternatively, you may install and use [Payara](http://www.payara.fish) (currently Payara41, v171), but if you do please be aware that somebody else running your test may then not have the identical server setup !
 3. From the [GitHub project page](https://github.com/webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant) perform a ZIP-Archive download by clicking on the **Clone or download** button once then choose **Download ZIP** (or just use [this master archive download link](https://github.com/webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant/archive/master.zip)):
    - Please **DO NOT use the full Git clone option** !
 It's better to re-Git an archive download (see below).
-   - Experts may wish to nevertheless [fork](https://help.github.com/articles/fork-a-repo/) **then adapt** this project.
-If you do, please follow the special instructions concerning re-authoring at the top of this README, and the instructions below about renaming the test page titles. **Pull requests from forks will however NOT be accepted.**
+   - ​Experts :sunglasses: may wish to nevertheless [fork](https://help.github.com/articles/fork-a-repo/) **then adapt** this project.
+If you do, please follow the special instructions concerning re-authoring at the top of this README, and the instructions below about renaming the test page titles :angel:. **Pull requests from forks will however NOT be accepted.**
 4. Unzip the downloaded `Webel_PrimeFaces_test_template_NetBeans_Ant-master.zip` somewhere:
    - It will unzip as a folder `Webel_PrimeFaces_test_template_NetBeans_Ant-master`.
 5. Open that project folder in NetBeans IDE.
 6. **Clean and Build** the project in NetBeans IDE (right click on the project node in the *Projects* window).
-7. (It's best to ensure your Glassfish web app server does not have any other deployed apps running.)
+7. (It's best to ensure your Glassfish web app server does not have any other deployed apps running; if it does, undeploy them.
+It's also a good idea to restart the server.)
 8. **Run** the project, it will open the `index.xhtml `home page in the whatever browser is set for NetBeans.